leo-capvano/sentiment_analysis_benchmarking/README.md

 **-dataset**: allow you to select one of the supported dataset to execute the benchmark.
 The possibile values are:

-- _-imdb-pos_: to select all the positive sentences of the imdb dataset
-- _-imdb-neg_: to select all the negative sentences of the imdb dataset
+- _-imdb_: to select the imdb dataset
 - _-twitter_: to select the twitter dataset
 - _-sentiment140_: to select the sentiment140 dataset